dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/lua-tracker/Lua-tracker-setup.md

 * [LuaSocket] [luasocket] - network support for the Lua language.
 Required to send events to the Snowplow collector

-All other dependencies are bundled with the Lua Tracker itself - see the [lib] [tracker-lib] for details.
+All other dependencies are bundled with the Lua Tracker itself - see the [`src/lib`] [tracker-lib] folder for details.

 [Back to top](#top)